Yossi Matias

+Med-Palm, AMIE, MedGemma, and AI Co-Scientist.

-He pioneered an initiative to bring cultural and heritage collections online, such as the Yad Vashem Holocaust Memorial Museum archive, the Dead Sea Scrolls., and the Nelson Mandela Archive, which along with Google Art Project seeded up Google Cultural Institute.
+He pioneered an initiative to bring cultural and heritage collections online, such as the Yad Vashem Holocaust Memorial Museum archive, the Dead Sea Scrolls, and the Nelson Mandela Archive, which along with Google Art Project seeded up Google Cultural Institute.
 He is leading a global initiative for Crisis Response and Flood Forecasting.

 Matias is the executive lead and founder of Google's Campus Tel Aviv, a technology hub for promoting innovation and entrepreneurship and birthplace of programs such as Campus for Moms and LaunchPad, which has evolved into Launchpad Accelerator, and LaunchPad Studio for AI & ML focused startups.
+He is a founding lead of Google's AI for Social Good initiative.

 Prof. Matias is on the computer science faculty at Tel Aviv University, and previously a research scientist at Bell Labs and a visiting professor at Stanford.
-He published extensively in the areas of data analysis, algorithms for massive data sets, data streams and synopses, parallel algorithms and systems, data compression, data and information management systems, security and privacy, video processing, and Internet technologies.
-He is the inventor of over 60 patents.

-Matias pioneered some of the early technologies for the effective analysis of big data, internet privacy and contextual search.
+He published over 200 papers in diverse areas including data analysis, algorithms for massive data sets, data streams and synopses, parallel algorithms and systems, data compression, data and information management systems, security and privacy, video processing, Internet technologies, AI for health, machine learning and language models.
+He is the inventor of over 80 patents.
+He pioneered some of the early technologies for the effective analysis of big data, internet privacy and contextual search.